 Severe Winter Weather

-Blizzards and snowstorms are a yearly occurrence in the Rochester region, with the capability of creating conditions that are sufficiently hazardous as to warrant cancelling classes and closing the college.
+Blizzards and snowstorms are a yearly occurrence in the Rochester region, with the capability of creating conditions that are sufficiently hazardous as to warrant cancelling classes and closing the university.
 In addition, these storms may cause power failures, which combined with cold temperatures, may lead to campus residences becoming unsafe.
 Large amounts of snowfall, in addition to disruptions in transportation systems, may lead to unsafe conditions on campus.
 Snow volume may be exacerbated due to our close proximity to Lake Ontario, the Rochester region receives lake effect snowfall which increases the risk for large amounts of snowfall in short periods of time.

 The last significant ice storm in the Rochester region was in March 1991.
 Though relatively rare, ice storms can produce significant damage and disruption, particularly to transportation and electric service.

 Internal or external disruption of electrical power to campus or parts of campus can have significant consequences to majority of campus operations (academic and business).
-The St. John Fisher College campus is powered by two energy organizations, Rochester Gas & Electric and Fairport Electric.
+The St. John Fisher University campus is powered by two energy organizations, Rochester Gas & Electric and Fairport Electric.
 RG&E power the main campus while Fairport Electric covers the Murphy complex, Alesi building and the Skalny Welcome Center.
 Power disruption can come to all or just a portion of the campus depending on the event and failure during times of extreme cold increase consequences, particularly to resident student population where extreme temperatures might require evacuation of residences.

 Extreme Wind Events